oracle/db-sharding/oke-based-sharding-deployment/oracle-gds-docker-image/README.md

 ./buildDockerImage.sh -h
 ```
 ### Create Oracle Database Image
-You can create Oracle 19.3 Database image by following the steps provided in [oracle/docker-images](https://github.com/oracle/docker-images/tree/master/OracleDatabase/SingleInstance).
+To download and build Oracle 19.3 Database image, please refer [README.MD](https://github.com/oracle/docker-images/blob/master/OracleDatabase/SingleInstance/README.md) of Oracle Single Database available on Oracle GitHub repository.

 **Note**: You just need to create the image.
 You will create the container as per the steps given in this document.

 ### Create Network Bridge
 Before creating container, create the macvlan bridge.
-If you are using same bridge with same network then you can use same IPs mentioned in **Create Containers** section.
+If you are using same bridge name with same network subnet then you can use same IPs mentioned in **Create Containers** section.

 ```
 # docker network create -d macvlan --subnet=172.16.1.0/24 --gateway=172.16.1.1 -o parent=eth0 shard_pub1_nw
 ```

-If you are planing to create a test env within a single machine, you can use docker bridge but these IPs will not reachable on user network.
+If you are planing to create a test env within a single machine, you can use docker bridge but these IPs will not be reachable on user network.

 ```
 # docker network create --driver=bridge --subnet=172.16.1.0/24 shard_pub1_nw